lauracout/rocketchat.github.io/_posts/2018/01/2018-01-16-AEB-and-rocket-chat.md

 ## The AEB moves to Rocket.Chat

-The department heard that Rocket.Chat was open source, self-hosted (and founded in Brazil) and so decided to switch.
+The department heard that Rocket.Chat was open source, self-managed (and founded in Brazil) and so decided to switch.

 According to <a target="_blank" href="https://twitter.com/eduardosan">Eduardo Santos</a>, a Technologist in the department, the team's Rocket.Chat is running well, is stable and has solved a lot of issues the team had with Slack.